-No. Hartnell College no longer uses assessment testing for placement in English and Math, or English for Multilingual Speakers (ENGM) courses.
+No. Hartnell College no longer uses assessment testing for placement in English and Math, or English as Second Language (ESL) courses.
 Hartnell College has adjusted its placement rules for incoming students to make them immediately eligible to enroll in transfer-level math and English courses, in line with the requirements of Assembly Bill 1705 (AB 1705), which took effect on Sept.
 30, 2022.
-In addition to high school coursework and grade point average, the college will use multiple measures to suggest placement into transferlevel English and Math coursework.
+In addition to high school coursework and grade point average, the college will use multiple measures to place students into transfer-level English and Math coursework.

-How do I determine which English, English for Multilingual Speakers (ENGM), and/or Math class I need to take?
+How do I determine which English, English as a Second Language (ESL), and/or Math class I need to take?